MicrosoftDocs/SupportArticles-docs/support/windows-client/backup-and-storage/backup-fails-when-create-system-image.md

 ---
 # Backup fails when you try to create a system image

-This article provides a solution to an issue where backup fails when you create a system image.
+This article provides a solution to an issue where backup fails when you try to create a system image.

 _Original product version:_ &nbsp; Windows 7 Service Pack 1
 _Original KB number:_ &nbsp; 2696906